Amin-khattab/Banking-App/README.md

 A simple full-stack banking app built with FastAPI, PostgreSQL, SQLAlchemy, Alembic, and Tailwind CSS.

-This project includes:
+The app supports account creation, login/logout, transaction tracking, money transfers between users, and an AI assistant that can answer questions using the signed-in user's financial data.

+## Features

-- user sign up and login
+- Sign up with email and password
-- password hashing
-- session-based authentication
+- Log in with session-based authentication
-- protected pages
-- real database-backed transactions
-- dashboard totals
+- Secure password hashing with `passlib` and `bcrypt`
+- Dashboard with current balance, income total, and expense total
+- Transaction history with optional income/expense filtering
-- money transfer by email between users
+- Transfer money to another user by email
+- AI assistant powered by OpenAI for quick account insights
+- PostgreSQL persistence with Alembic migrations

 ## Tech Stack